DRY PUMP STATIONS

 To handle the challenges associated with moisture in the pump stations, the following set up is used.
 A carbon filter sucks air directly from the sewage pit.
 This creates a negative pressure in the sewage pit.
 Dry air from the superstructure penetrates the sewage pit and is mixed with the harmful gases.
 The mixed air is discharged via the carbon filter.
 In the superstructure, a wall-mounted condensing dehumidifier maintains the right climate.
 The dehumidifier regulates the relative humidity but can also ensure that frost and ice formation are avoided by a built-in frost guard.

 Our dehumidifier is called FLEX and has a capacity of 5 liters water / day which is more than good in a normal sized pumping station.

 - Dehumidifier FLEX Smart or a FLEX Integrate

 - Wall mount

-In our solution ODOR FREE CLIMATE which removes hydrogen sulphide also includes:
+In our solution ODOUR FREE CLIMATE which removes hydrogen sulphide also includes:

 Airwatergreen has today a large number of installations in pump stations.
+More than 200 installlations at more than 70 water companies in Europe.
 In most installations, the dehumidifier works independently to the desired relative humidity level (RH) and in other cases it is connected to an existing monitoring system.
-The products are built to withstand the harsh environment that applies with few moving parts and well thought-out material choices and an IP63 rating.
-The air that passes through the dehumidifiers is not only dehumidified but also filtered so that dust and insects are trapped.
-It creates the conditions for a good working environment!
+Please refer to our User stories for a few case descriptions and many pictures.